yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 2. Process an order following your steps on Task 4.
 Note the order id that appears in the logs.

-3. From the Azure Portal, navigate to your Cosmos DB account and use query explorer to query the Orders collection for the order id.
+3. From the Azure portal, navigate to your Cosmos DB account and use query explorer to query the Orders collection for the order id.

 #### Exit criteria:

 -  If the Cosmos DB query returns the order id specified, the order has been fully processed through to the Cosmos DB.

-## Exercise 3: Publish the Service Fabric application
+## Exercise 3: Publish the Service Fabric Application

 Duration: 15 minutes